Eleventh Sunday in Ordinary Time, Year A

 Praying for those with whom we have a hard time is key to letting God foster a true love and concern in our hearts toward them.
 It’s a way of letting God reform our emotions and feelings so that we will no longer have to hold on to feelings of anger or even hate.

 Commit yourself this day to prayer for the person you struggle with the most.
 This prayer will most likely not change your love for them over night, but if you commit to this form of prayer every day, over time God will slowly change your heart and free you of the burden of anger and hurt that may keep you from the love He wants you to have toward all people.

-Lord, I pray for the person for whom You want me to pray.
+Lord of perfect love, I pray for the person for whom You want me to pray.
 Help me to love all people and help me to especially love those who are hard to love.
-Reorder feelings toward them and help me to be free of any anger.
+Reorder my feelings toward them and help me to be free of any anger.
 Jesus, I trust in You.